Robin-in-in/SED-1115-Group-Project-code/README.md

 - I don't believe we will actually be reading a Gcode file for our project implementation.
 - There is useful logic in here for passing angles to the servos and drawing with them.

-RELEVANT TEACHINGS FROM LAB 8 (Arm Movement):
+RELEVANT TEACHINGS FROM LAB 8 (Arm Movement With Coordinates):
 INVERSE KINEMATICS:
 - We only want to be able to draw in the range of a given box or "Page", the question is, how are we meant to know the angles we should be able to move our shoulder/elbow such that we can only cover the range of that "box"- not more and not less
 - For the shoulder and elbow, their ranges are 0 to 180 degrees- we will need to derive what angles are needed to arrive at any particular coordinate on our page.